 Most countries require that your passport have at least six months of validity remaining for entry.
 Thus it's a good idea to add a renewal reminder to your calendar.
 Set that reminder at ten months before your passport expires.
 Also, if you have only a couple of empty pages remaining in your passport, you should renew it so that you have room for more visas and stamps.36.
 I exited a foreign country, but that country forgot to collect my departure card.
 The departure card is still in my passport.
 What should I do?

 Contact that country's embassy or consulate as soon as possible.
 That country may not have recorded your exit correctly.
 To avoid a possible overstay investigation when you next visit that country, you should make sure you properly return that departure card according to the embassy's/consulate's instructions.37.
 I am an American-Italian dual citizen.
 May I show my Italian passport to U.S. Transportation Security Administration (TSA) staff who are checking IDs and boarding passes before security screening?

-No. Show your U.S. passport or alternate form of U.S. identification, such as a U.S. driver's license or state-issued ID.38.
+That's at least unwise, especially for international flights.
+This guide recommends consistent "best travel practices," showing your U.S. passport or (if you have one, and if TSA allows) an alternate form of U.S. identification, such as a U.S. driver's license or state-issued ID.
+Please note that U.S. citizens are legally required to enter and depart the United States holding a valid U.S. passport.38.
 Does Italy have a system for registering my international travel, similar to the U.S. State Department's Smart Traveler Enrollment Program, to help coordinate assistance and family notification in the event of an emergency?

 Yes, you can register your upcoming international travel at DoveSiamoNelMondo.it